-Precautionary measures taken in areas known to be at high risk of flooding may include:
+Precautionary procedures followed for areas known to be at high risk of flooding may include:

-- Place Fast Response Crew(s) on stand-by, equipped with road closure signs - Check watercourse trash grids are clear of debris - Clear any affected watercourses - Clean any affected road gullies
+- Place Fast Response Crew(s) on stand-by, equipped with road closure signs. - Check watercourse trash grids are clear of debris. - Clear any affected watercourses. - Clean any affected road gullies. - Arrange for known flooding locations to be swept in preparation for incoming storms. - Arrange for a mechanical sweeper to be placed on out of hours stand-by to provide emergency support when and where required.

-The Council reviews its responses to severe weather events to identify potential improvements against our severe weather and operational service plans/procedures, using lessons learned and risk based principles.
+The Council reviews its responses to severe weather events to identify potential improvements against our severe weather and operational service plans/procedures, using lessons learned and risk-based principles.
+All storm related and flooding incidents reported to the Councils Contact Centre are logged, responded to, and analysed as required.